 8. Staedtler Pigment Liner Sketch Pens

 While the products above were all pens of some sort, we now come towards sketch pens.
 Sketch pens are a cool addition to your bullet journaling toolkit because they’re the best for highlighting things and making your journal come alive.
 Pens just can’t deliver the solidity and feel of a sketch pen.
 The Staedtler Pigment Liner happens to be an amazing sketch pen.

 - Pigment liner bonus sketch set of 6 line widths

 - 4+2 free pack in stand up easel case

-The Staedtler Pigment Liner comes in a set of 4 or 6 sketchpens – all have a different width.
-The pens go from a width of around 0.1mm to 0.7mm, and are all having black ink.
+The Staedtler Pigment Liner comes in a set of 4 or 6 sketch pens – all have a different width.
+The pens go from a width of around 0.1mm to 0.7mm, and all have black ink.
 The thickness is precise, and applying pressure does not imply that there will be smudging or weird dots all around the journal when you’re sketching or drawing.